Ishmael-quant/zoea-opensource/README.md

 6. Testing/QA – Write or review test cases
 7. Code Reviews – Help others by reviewing their PRs

 - Those are among some ways we can contribute to open source projects.
-But why should we even contribute to the projects?
+But why should you even contribute to the projects?

 ## Reasons to Contribute